amzoss/amzoss.github.io/_project_archive/job-mapping.md

 collection: projects
 layout: project_post
 image: 'assets/images/jobmap-geo.png'
+image_alt: A map of the US overlaid with circles of various sizes representing number of job postings.
 ---
 In the Job Map, job postings collected via RSS feeds are visualized geospatially and topically (overlaid on a Map of Science).
 Also accepted as a map to the [Places